 With the ejecta flux equations in hand, the author then calculated the number of penetrations m during exposure time Dt of a single sheet of 6061-T6 aluminum, 0.040 inches thick and surface area A, lying on the lunar surface pointing up.
 Though not specified in the Zook model, the author assumed a 45° ejecta launch angle and hence a 45° impact angle.

-We start by first considering the mean number of impacts by particles with mass m for the ith speed bin with speeds between vi and vi+1:
+First, consider the mean number of impacts by particles with mass m for the ith speed bin with speeds between vi and vi+1: